 “I knew I had to change direction, and that started by going backwards and re-looking at my family, and that's what brought me to the visual arts.”

-Tim has a rich family history, tracing his New Zealand family history to his great grandfather Herbert Tornquist, who was a New Zealand-born artist who studied at Elam School of Art, under Claus Edward Fristrom and also at the Chicago Art Institute.
-In addition to working as a commercial artist, he was a portrait photographer, whose work included the portraits of George Bernard Shaw, Anna Pavlova and Dame Sybil Thorndyke.
+Tim has a rich family history, tracing his New Zealand family history to his great grandfather Herbert Tornquist, who was a New Zealand-born artist who, in addition to working as a commercial artist, was a portrait photographer, whose work included the portraits of George Bernard Shaw, Anna Pavlova and Dame Sybil Thorndyke.

-And while Tim is too modest to describe himself as a diamond, he willingly threw himself into the change of discipline knowing that it would take time.
-Graduating from Auckland's South Seas Film and Television School and winning an award for his short film, Tim went straight to The School of Hard Knocks to start a company for businesses needing short promo videos for their websites.
+After graduating from film school and winning an award for his short film, Tim went straight to The School of Hard Knocks to start a company for businesses needing short promo videos for their websites.

 These days Tim does most of his work as a stills photographer with his Nikon DSLR, creating beautiful imagery for websites, e-commerce and social media content while still pursuing his love of all-things portrait.